 Gone are the days when all the e-tail /e-commerce/logistics companies were worried about creating a smooth order and payment experience.
-These are still important, but what truly sets a business apart is pleasing customer experience in terms of last-mile delivery.
+These are still important, but a pleasing customer experience in terms of last-mile delivery truly sets a business apart.
 Today’s customers expect a seamless delivery experience with – fast, dynamic and transparent last-mile fulfillment.

-What do customers have to do with last-mile delivery, you might ask?
+What do customers have to do with last-mile delivery?

-Did you know, according to customer loyalty expert Ruby Newell-Legner, it takes 12 positive customer experiences to negate a single negative customer experience?
+According to customer loyalty expert Ruby Newell-Legner, did you know that it takes 12 positive customer experiences to negate a single negative customer experience?

-While talking about this incident, President of FedEx Express Canada, Lisa Lisson expressed how they create an inclusive and empowering environment for their last-mile delivery executives which keeps them motivated and engaged to build better customer loyalty.
+While talking about this incident, President of FedEx Express Canada, Lisa Lisson, expressed how they create an inclusive and empowering environment for their last-mile delivery executives, which keeps them motivated and engaged in building better customer loyalty.
 This, in turn, helps them achieve exceptional customer experience time and again.

 The last-mile delivery market accounted for a whopping $9.98 billion in the year 2018 and is expected to reach $45.27 billion by 2027, growing at a CAGR of 18.3% during the period 2018-2027

-The process of last-mile delivery, however, is not as easy as it seems.
-Though just like every other solution there is a last-mile delivery solution too.
+However, the process of last-mile delivery is not as easy as it seems.
+Like every other solution, there is a last-mile delivery solution.

 Last-mile delivery as a process can be extremely challenging and stressful to the workforce who are running from pillar to post each day to make deliveries as well.
 Even with so many technological advancements, the last last-mile delivery challenge seems to be advancing a tad bit faster than it is diminishing.

 Here we break down and take a deeper look at some of the most common challenges delivery executives face: